Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/legendary-commander.md

 <hr>

 **Legion Training** The Legionnaire uses your proficiency bonus in place of its own.<br>
-**Weapon and Armor proficiency** The Mage Legionnaire shares your weapon and armor proficiencies.<br>
+**Weapon and Armor Proficiency** The Mage Legionnaire shares your weapon and armor proficiencies.<br>

 <hr>

 ## Actions

-**Spellcasting** The Mage casts one of the following spells, using Intelligence as its spellcasting ability.
+**Spellcasting** The Mage is a 1st level caster.
+It can cast the following spells, using Intelligence as its spellcasting ability.
 If you have one Legionnaire, the Mage has its 1st, 2nd, and 3rd level spell slots.
 If you have two Legionnaires, the Mage has its 1st and 2nd level spell slots.
 If you have three Legionnaires, it only has its 1st level spell slots.

 Cantrips (at will): Your known cantrips.<br>
 1st level (4 slots): Your prepared 1st level spells<br>
 2nd level (3 slots): Your prepared 2nd level spells<br>
-3rd level (3 slots): Your prepared 3rd level spells<br>
+3rd level (2 slots): Your prepared 3rd level spells<br>